Scotland panoramic view

 Scotland: Greenock/Glasgow & South Queensferry/Edinburgh

-Seeing Edinburgh Castle perched on its volcanic rock as we tender into South Queensferry is pure magic, and Glasgow's gritty-cool vibe from Greenock is the perfect contrast.
-Both ports score 4.9–5.0.
+Seeing Edinburgh Castle perched on its volcanic rock as we tender into South Queensferry is pure magic — this town is named for Queen Margaret of Scotland, who established the ferry crossing around 1071 to aid pilgrims traveling to St Andrews.
+The service ran for nearly 900 years until the Forth Road Bridge opened in 1964.
+Glasgow's gritty-cool vibe from Greenock is the perfect contrast, and both ports score 4.9–5.0.

-In Edinburgh: Royal Mile at opening, Edinburgh Castle for the Crown Jewels and One O'Clock Gun, then Victoria Street (the real Diagon Alley) for photos and whisky tasting.
+In Edinburgh: Royal Mile at opening, Edinburgh Castle (sitting on 350-million-year-old volcanic rock!) for the Crown Jewels and One O'Clock Gun, then Victoria Street (the real Diagon Alley) for photos and whisky tasting.
 Hiking Arthur's Seat or a ghost tour at night are unforgettable.

 In Glasgow: George Square, the Kelvingrove Art Gallery (free and fabulous), and a pint at The Horseshoe Bar.
 Loch Lomond day trips from Greenock are stunning.